 These changes may be somewhat mitigated by vegetation and farm management, but it appears to have a limited extent.
 Schilling et al. (2008) found that drainage affects flow even under re-established perennial vegetation, and produces higher water yields and peak flows relative to similar unchanneled or untilled areas.
 Alternative farming practices such as diverse crops, a larger proportion of perennial vegetation, and organic farming practices had some impact, but the tested alternative cropping practices with drainage still exhibited high peak flows in response to rainfall.

 Research has also shown that adding storage, via wetlands and impoundments, and removing tiles, improves water quality.
 For example, many studies have documented a decrease in nitrogen and phosphorus exports after adding wetlands (Chescheir et al., 1991, Woltemade 2000, Kovak et al., 2000).

-Index scoring is on a linear scale, with increments of 20%.
-Work is sufficient to establish an increase in peak flows as remaining storage declines from 100% to 0% remaining pre-settlement storage.
+Index scoring is on a linear scale.
+Work is sufficient to establish an increase in peak flows as remaining storage declines from 100% of historic condition to 0% remaining storage.
 However, few studies have focused on response curve shape or thresholds, so there is little evidence to identify that these might exist.